Diagnosis

 My son has Inattentive ADHD, a less obvious subtype that often goes unnoticed because it lacks hyperactivity.
 Our journey began when teachers noticed his struggles with following directions.
 Through diagnosis, medication, and daily challenges, we've learned so much.
 I’m sharing our experiences to help others navigating ADHD — because no one should feel alone in this journey.

-What Is ADHD Inattentive Type?
+What Is Inattentive ADHD?

-My son was diagnosed with ADHD inattentive type at age eight.
+My son was diagnosed with inattentive ADHD at age eight.
 This means he struggles with focus, organization, and paying attention to details.
 He gets easily distracted, forgets tasks, and has trouble staying on schedule.
 Despite routines, staying organized remains challenging.
 Working closely with his teachers, we've learned how to better support him in these areas.

 Our Experience With an ADHD Diagnosis